-Our history began eight years ago as a yearly outreach to the homeless during the peak of New York’s brutal winter.
+Our history began ten years ago as a yearly outreach to the homeless during the peak of New York’s brutal winter.
 Each February, committed volunteers equipped by the original founding organizations, walk every block of our city and bring hope to our friends on the street.
 What began as an event has sparked a movement as everyone involved started dreaming about collaborating to provide year-round compassionate, comprehensive care in response to the growing crisis of homelessness.

-The Rescue Alliance finds its roots in the century-old legacy of faith-based outreach to homeless men and women on Manhattan’s Lower East Side.
+Rescue Alliance finds its roots in the century-old legacy of faith-based outreach to homeless men and women on Manhattan’s Lower East Side.
 The New York City Rescue Mission and the Bowery Mission are the two oldest Gospel Rescue Missions, founders of a movement of over 300 faith-based organizations across the United States.
 Through social movements, political change, and economic swings, these ministries remain steadfast in a common mission to serve with humility and to show respect for every person.

 In the face of great tragedies, Rescue Alliance Partners have served New Yorkers through emergency response and long-term support.
 On September 11, 2001, New York City faced an unprecedented tragedy.
 Rescue Alliance partners were there for all who were mourning, serving a city enduring collective grief and helping to rebuild thousands of lives.
 In 2012, Hurricane Sandy rattled the five boroughs.
 Again, Rescue Alliance partners were out providing mobile outreach, distributing water, groceries, and medical assistance.
 The lights were on at the Bowery Mission due to electric generators, and the Rescue Alliance joined hands with leaders from government, faith communities, and business to care for the needs of as many families as we could.